Our knowledge of orthopaedics. Your best health.

 Treatment of pes anserine bursitis is almost entirely non-operative.

-Athletes with pes anserine bursitis should take steps to modify their workout program so that the inflammation does not recur.
+Athletes with pes anserine bursitis should take steps to modify their workout program to allow healing and prevent the inflammation from coming back.

 Other treatments include:

 • Rest.
-Discontinue the activity or substitute a different activity until the bursitis clears up.
+Stop doing the activity or substitute a different activity until the bursitis clears up.

 • Ice.
-Apply ice at regular intervals three or four times a day for 20 minutes at a time.
+Apply ice at regular intervals 3 or 4 times a day for 20 minutes at a time.
+Do not apply ice directly to the skin.

 • Anti-inflammatory medication.
 Non-steroidal anti-inflammatory medication (such as aspirin, ibuprofen, and naproxen) may ease the pain and reduce the inflammation.
 You can also use topical NSAIDs, like over-the-counter diclofenac gel.

 • Injection.
-Your doctor may inject a solution of anesthetic and steroid into the bursa, which often provides prompt relief.
+Your doctor may inject a solution of local anesthetic and a potent steroidal anti-inflammatory agent into the bursa, which often provides prompt relief.

 • Physical therapy.
-Your doctor may recommend physical therapy for specific stretching exercises, and ice and ultrasound treatments.
+Your doctor may recommend physical therapy for specific stretching exercises, as well as ice and ultrasound treatments.

 Contributed and/or Updated by